Charles & Keith x Chet Lo Has Runway-Inspired Pieces At Accessible Prices

 shop 6 products

 The focus on this collection was wearability and versatility.
 For example, Lo suggests wearing the plexiglass heels for a night out, as well as pairing them with baggy jeans for a more casual look.
-With prices ranging from $39 for the headband to $153 for the bag, we expect to see smatterings of this collection at next month’s fashion weeks, when Lo will also be presenting his fall/winter collection.
+With prices ranging from £45 for the headband to £99 for the bag, we expect to see smatterings of this collection at next month’s London Fashion Week when Lo will also be presenting his autumn/winter 2024 collection.

 shop 6 products